Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

 2. More Than 4.2 Million People Have Signed a Petition to Get Aguilera-Mederos a Sentence Commutation

-There is a major petition drive to help Aguilera-Mederos that has been signed by 4.2 million people.
+A petition to help Aguilera-Mederos has been signed by 4.2 million people.

 “We all know of the crash that happened on I-70 in Denver, Colorado.
 Most of us have heard facts in the case.
 Rogel Lazaro Aguilera-Mederos, 23 has nothing on his driving record, or on his criminal history.
 He had complied with every single request by the Jefferson County courts, and investigators on the case,” the petition says.